Time, Creativity, and Metaprojects

 A metaproject is a project with a scope so large that it covers many other projects and has the effect of changing how you orient yourself to your work.
 For instance, completing a dissertation, writing a book, creating a web application, maintaining a blog, starting a new online business, finishing a basement, or recording an album all count as a metaproject.
 In this case, I’m using “meta” in the “bigger than” use and not the “about” use, as in metaphysics and metalanguage.

 Completing a metaproject normally requires a massive amount of effort spread out over weeks and months.
-Furthermore, an important feature of metaprojects is that they rarely sit still: they’re either moving forward (usually by you working on them), or they’re falling behind (because the further away from them you get, the harder it is to get back in and complete them.)
+Furthermore, an important feature of metaprojects is that they rarely sit still: either they’re moving forward (usually by you working on them), or they’re falling behind (because the further away from them you get, the harder it is to get back in and complete them.)

 On that point, what makes creative metaprojects so tricky is that they require a lot of proactive action to complete.
 You can’t just show up and put in time – you have to show up, put in time, and push the project forward through hard work and expending creative energy.
 Creative metaprojects, then, call for the very limited blocks of time in which you are creative.